Kikwit: Demographics

 About 60% of Kikwit's population is Catholic, as of 2025.
 The city is the seat of the Diocese of Kikwit, which was established as an independent diocese in 1959.
 Its cathedral, built in 1950, is located in the city centre.
-Catholic orders that operate in Kikwit include the Jesuits, who operate the Sacre-Cœur parish and nearby Kipalu retreat; the Annonciades; and the Trappists, who operate the Mvanda monastery.
-Catholic organisations also conduct education, healthcare, and social and community work.
+Catholic orders that operate in Kikwit include the Jesuits, who operate the Sacre-Cœur parish and nearby Kipalu retreat; the Trappists, who operate the Mvanda monastery; and the Annonciades.
+Catholic organisations conduct education, healthcare, and social and community work.